Philip Baxter: Imperial Chemical Industries

 A recommendation from Burstall helped Baxter secure a research engineer position with Imperial Chemical Industries (ICI) in Billingham, where a new chemical factory had been established to make sodium hydroxide.
 Here he met Lilian May Thatcher, who worked as a stenographer in nearby Stockton-on-Tees.
 The two became engaged, but before they could marry, Alexander Fleck had Baxter transferred to ICI's new General Chemicals Division in Widnes as head of the Central Laboratory.
 Baxter and Lilian were married in the register office in Stockton-on-Tees on 17 August 1931.
 Three years later they designed and built their own home in Farnworth, where they lived until 1949.
-They had four children: a daughter, Valerie; an adopted son, Peter; and sons Dennis and Roderick.
+They had four children: a daughter, Valerie; an adopted son, Peter; and sons Denis and Roderick.

 The Central Laboratory's focus at this time was on the chemistry of chlorine and fluorine.
 Electrolysis of salt water produced chlorine and sodium hydroxide (caustic soda), but there was not as much demand for the chlorine, so ICI was eager to create new products using chlorine that it could sell.
 New products that were created included various solvents, chlorinated rubber, and Lindane, an insecticide developed in collaboration with ICI's Agricultural Research Station at Jealott's Hill.
 Baxter personally received a number of patents for his work.
 He became Research Manager of the General Chemicals Division in 1935.
 He reorganised the Central Laboratory into seven sections, each with its own Assistant Research Manager, an organisational structure known as "Baxter and the seven dwarves", which was not generally considered a success at the time.

 In addition to his scientific work, Baxter was involved in local politics.
 He was elected to the Widnes Municipal Council in 1939, a seat he held until 1949.
 He was leader of the Conservative Party in the Council, and chairman of the local party organisation in the Widnes UK Parliament constituency.